smedrec/smart-logs/.qoder/repowiki/en/content/Audit Client.md

 - [config.ts](file://packages\audit-client\src\core\config.ts#L1-L530)

 ### Environment-Specific Configuration
 The client supports environment-specific configuration through the ConfigManager class.
 Default configurations are provided for development, staging, and production environments, with appropriate settings for logging, error handling, and performance optimization.
+The plugin system can be configured differently for each environment, with more verbose logging and debugging features enabled in development.

 **Section sources**
 - [config.ts](file://packages\audit-client\src\core\config.ts#L1-L530)